Welcome to the Sea of Thieves Forums!

 Share anything illegal.
 If it’s illegal in real life, it has no place in our community.
 Discussing or distributing banned content, copyrighted material or anything related to drugs or black market goods will not be tolerated in our spaces.

 Advertise, spam, troll or engage in witch hunts.
-There are areas in our official Forums and on our verified Discord server where you can advertise your own community groups – just ask if you don’t know where to find them.
-Other kinds of advertising are not appropriate.
+There are areas in our official Forums and on our verified Discord server where you can find officially recognised community groups to play with– just ask if you don’t know where to find them.
+Any form of advertising other external groups is not appropriate.
 Any form of spamming should be avoided.
 Trolling, baiting and witch hunts are also unacceptable.
 If you have evidence that you think our Customer Support team should see to help them take action against a player, send it to them using the process outlined at the end of this article.